codefellows/seattle-javascript-401d46/class-15/LECTURE.md

 Node/Vertex: The storage container that has references to more than one child node.
 Left: A Node that on the "left side" of a parent node.
 Right: A Node that on the "right side" of a parent node.
-Parent: A Node that has one or more children, direct decendents.
+Parent: A Node that has one or more children, direct descendants.
-Children: Nodes that are decendents of the root.
+Children: Nodes that are descendants of the root.
 Siblings / Neighbors: Nodes that share the same direct parent.
 Leaf: Nodes that have no children.
 height:  A number that represents the path (the number of edges) from the root to the furthest leaf.
 Level: The position from the root to the current node.
 Edge: A connection between nodes.
-Balanced Trees: Left and Right subtress differ by no more than 1.
+Balanced Trees: Height of the Left and Right subtrees differ by no more than 1.

 ## Traversals